mabdullahabid/til/azure/get-or-create-secret-in-key-vault.md

 # Get or Create Secrets in Azure Key Vault using Python

+This needs to be updated to the latest version.

 I was brought in to a project where a large Django monolith was being moved from Heroku to Azure.
 It was decided that we'll be using Azure Kubernetes Service (AKS) for hosting the Django application.
 The application had a lot of